Jeyjones94/strongrootscollective.org/README.md

 ## 🚀 Live Site

-Once deployed, the website will be available at:
+Once deployed, the website will be available at: strongrootscollective.org npm install npm start npm run build